Jenny Hammerton, a DJ of 78s, explores why the old discs are still alive and kicking.

 Rob Cowan and Sarah Walker play definitive recordings of the greatest classical music

-The world's longest-running orchestral live music programme with the BBC Concert Orchestra
+The world's longest-running live music programme, featuring the BBC Concert Orchestra

 Radio 3's primary contemporary music programme, featuring live performances and sessions